thinkers/rx-content/README.md

 ---

 ### Tom Prototype site (separate repo)
-This is just an old demo we created many years ago, this was not automatically generated, rather TEI XML was converted to a temporary html format by hand only for the purposes of a demo, as such this is just a visual example and nothing more

-you can run it by going to the main directory and running `$ python -m SimpleHTTPServer 8000` or an equivalent of your choice
+you can run it by going to the main directory and running `$ python -m SimpleHTTPServer 8000` or and equivalent of your choice